 - Ensure a reliable supply of clean water.
 Providing equipment and training for testing and pumping water; empowering communities to build and repair toilets in homes, schools and public spaces; and lobbying local governments to devote public resources to water infrastructure projects.

 - Implement water conservation techniques Mobilising communities to initiate drip irrigation projects, which minimise the use of water and fertiliser by allowing water to drip slowly to the roots of plants, and to develop water catchment systems, which collect rainwater from a roof or other surface before it reaches the ground and store it for future use.

 - Build sanitation programs.
-Good hygiene is more than a convenience; water borne illness is a leading cause of childhood deaths around the world.
-The Hunger Project trainings and capacity building projects improve living conditions and save lives.
+Good hygiene is more than a convenience; waterborne illness is a leading cause of childhood deaths around the world.
+The Hunger Project training and capacity-building projects improve living conditions and save lives.